Essential oils and Yoga are great natural companions. They can truly enhance Yoga practice in different ways, depending on what the objective is.

 It’s not surprising that essential oils are often used in the Yoga classroom or home Yoga practice.
 In combination, aromatherapy and Yoga enhance our practice and help balance mind, spirit and body.

 A great example is the use of essential oils during Savasana at the end of Yoga practice.
-Essential oils can also be used at the beginning of a class to help energize and gain greater mental clarity.
+Essential oils can also significantly increase energy levels and mental clarity during our practice.

 Choose the Ideal Essential Oil to Inspire Your Yoga